Password Policy for a secure organization

 Ex: If you want to force all the users to change their Passwords, you can set the expiry period as '1' day so that they will all be forced to change their passwords in the next login.
 However make sure that you immediately reset the policy, as otherwise, the users will be asked to change the password every day they login.

-The optimum value for Password expiry is 30 to 45 days, however it may vary depending on the nature of the organization.
+The optimum value for Password expiry is 30 to 45 days.

 In general, apart from the Password policy, ensure that your users follow the following best practices.